Team207-S2024/team207-s2024/assignments/report.md

 </p>

 <p align="center">
-  <i>Figure 14: Example of Output into MQTT. </i>
+  <i>Figure 17: Example of Output into MQTT. </i>
 </p>

 #### Top 5 Biggest Changes Since Software Proposal

-There were a lot of changes to the flow of the .
+There were a lot of changes to the flow of the software proposal, but the top 5 biggest changes will be outlined below.

 <b> 1.
 Motor Move Position Interrupt </b>